Grant funding, advocacy, and community-building networking initiatives designed by and for communities of color.

 About

-BIPOC Arts Network and Fund, or BANF, was created to provide resources and networks that support the vibrant Black, Latinx, Indigenous, Asian American, Pacific Islander, Middle Eastern and other communities of color of Greater Houston in fully displaying their power, values and traditions.
-Its goals are achieved through grant funding, advocacy, and community-building networking initiatives that revolutionize the local funding landscape, break down silos within the arts ecosystem, and welcome everyone to support and learn from BIPOC arts communities.
+BANF was created in a time of crisis to provide resources and networks that support the vibrant Black, Latinx, Indigenous, Asian American, Pacific Islander, Middle Eastern and other communities of color of Greater Houston in fully displaying their power, values and traditions.

 Nominate Community Reviewers

-BANF is seeking public nominations for Community Reviewers, or panelists, who will join the organizationās leadership to engage in a peer review process to consider grant applications.
+BANF is seeking public nominations for Community Reviewers, or panelists, who will join the organization’s leadership to engage in a peer review process to consider grant applications.
 Community Reviewers may include independent artists, educators, patrons, community leaders and organizers.

 Nominate yourself or someone you know below: